Religious Educators Week

 Mandy Neff and Ashley Baldwin

-Art & Qignog combines a powerful retreat-like qigong morning practice with creative art-making appropriate for all levels.
+Art & Qigong combines a powerful retreat-like qigong morning practice with creative artmaking appropriate for all levels.
 This year, we will use meditative body awareness as a tool to explore the stories we habitually tell ourselves about “who we are,” within our bodies and minds, which are not aligned with our personal visions of health and wellbeing.
 Through the body practice, we will then learn to consciously release and shift these habitual stories toward a wholesome, healthful state which supports further personal and professional development.
 Following qigong, the visual arts will serve as a medium to explore questions of liberation, race, and justice-making.
 We will transform ourselves and our art throughout the week, reshaping 2-D materials into 3-D sculpture.
 Our art practices will include developing skills for anti-racism work through releasing stuck patterns, developing our emotional capacity to hold change, sharing to build community and dream a new world, and rebuilding collaborative structures from the new vision.
 These skills for change-making and paradigm-shifting, both in body and mind, can be applied to religious education programs in many ways.

 Leaders: